eb-namchi/brand-styleguide/README.md

 ##### _styles-all.scss

 If you open this file, you'll see that there isn't any SCSS!
 It literally just imports all the SCSS files we have and aggregates them into one.
 This makes it easy to simply compile this file and get our entire SCSS styleguide in a nice package. `styles-all.css` is simply the built version of _styles-all.scss.
 Currently used for the styleguide portfolio.
 If you're lazy, feel free to drag this css file directly into your project to get all the pre-built classes!

+##### atoms.scss

+This is the SCSS file for the atoms.
+Refer to the section on How to Use Atomic Structure.

 ##How to use JS Files